Dissociation (Psychology): Different Types Of Dissociative Disorders

 Diagnosis and treatment for mental health

-If you're questioning whether you may be experiencing a dissociative disorder but you're unsure of how to approach it, a healthcare professional can provide you with screenings and determine whether further testing, a diagnosis for a dissociative disorder, and treatment are necessary.
+If you feel like you may be experiencing symptoms of a dissociative disorder but you're unsure of how to proceed, a healthcare professional can provide you with screenings and determine whether further testing, a diagnosis for a dissociative disorder, and treatment are necessary.

 The healthcare professional you see may make their diagnosis of dissociative disorder based on the symptoms you are experiencing, along with your family and personal history.
 Physical tests like blood tests or an MRI might be carried out to make sure some other factor like a brain tumor or burst blood vessel is not at play.
 Once a physical ailment is ruled out, the professional may refer you to other medical or mental health specialists.